 Two silicone brush heads in bright orange are also included, so you can keep a set in the kitchen and never intermingle those flavors.

 Lots of folks spend their summertime grilling and sharing the delicious results.
-This year, it might be time to upgrade those old tools or invest in some new ones, so you can get to enjoying those “delicious results” even sooner!
+This year, it might be time to upgrade those old tools, so you can get to enjoying the delicious results even sooner!